samdalvai/snowload-calculator/README.md

 German.
-The default language is chosen based on the default language of the browser, otherwise it is possible to select the preferred language manually on the top right corner:
+The default language is chosen based on the default language of the browser, otherwise it is possible to select the preferred language manually in the top right corner:

 ![Language](img/language.png)

+# Acknowledgements

+The products that can be chosen in the [retainer selection](#retainer-selection) section are produced by the company [Flender Flux](https://www.flender-flux.de/), based in Netphen, Germany.
+The resistance of the snow retaining systems specified in the data is just for demonstrating purposes, and all the computations performed by the snow load computation tool are not guaranteed to be correct.

 # Author
 Samuel Dalvai